Report an accessibility problem

 OGL 530 Critical Perspectives in Leadership Theory (3)

-OGL 540 Evidence-Based Inquiry in Organizational Leadership (3)
+OGL 540 Evidence-based Inquiry in Organizational Leadership (3)

-Required Methods Courses (6 credit hours)
+Required Methods Courses (3 or 6 credit hours)

-OGL 550 Leading Organizational Change (3) and OGL 570 Analyzing Organizations (3); or
+OGL 570 Analyzing Organizations (3) or

 OGL 574 Qualitative Data Analysis in Leadership Research (3) and OGL 575 Quantitative Data Analysis in Leadership Research (3)

-Restricted Electives (12 or 15 credit hours)
+Restricted Electives (9 or 15 credit hours)

 Culminating Experience (3 or 6 credit hours)